morgancross2/classification_project_telco/README.md

 by: Morgan Cross

 ### Project Description:
-This project is designed to identify key drivers of customer churn and develop a model to best predict future customer churn.
+This project is designed to identify key drivers of customer churn and develop a model to best predict future customer churn so that business leaders and decision makers can develop courses of action to best address these drivers and retain customers.

 -----
 ### Project Overview: